First post, by The Serpent Rider

 Trident TGUI9440-3 and Trident TGUI9680

 Mostly fine.
 Not good, not bad.
-Trident 9440-3 is somewhat sluggish with 2D acceleration (especially Tiberian Sun 800x600), but that's to be expected from such an old chip.
-VGA performance is somewhat limited on both cards, maybe intentionally.
+Trident 9440-3 is somewhat sluggish with 2D acceleration (especially Tiberian Sun 640x480), but that's to be expected from such an old chip.
+VGA performance is limited on both cards, maybe intentionally.

 Interesting sidenote: my Trident 9440-3 is clocked at a whopping 89 Mhz and I can overclock it much more!
 Probably one of the reasons why it's slightly faster than 9680 in some tests.